 - Each student will appreciate the role that Earth Science plays in the development of fictional content and how that fictional content can shape the views of the general public. - Each student will demonstrate the ability to critically evaluate science based content, in film, media and news outlets for accuracy. - Each student will demonstrate an understanding of the geologic, hydrologic and atmospheric Earth systems. - Each student will apply scientific concepts and theories to develop scientific explanations of natural phenomena. - Each student will demonstrate an understanding of the course concepts at local to global scales.

 Course Pre-requisites:

-This course is for students who are not enrolled in the Faculty of Science.
-This course cannot be used for credit in an Earth Sciences program.
+This course cannot be used for credit in an Earth Sciences major program.

 Textbook:

 Earle, S. (2019).
 Physical Geology - 2nd Edition.
 Victoria, B.C.: BCcampus.
 Retrieved from https://opentextbc.ca/physicalgeology2ed/